ejez/aya/docs/index.rst

   and modify this inventory as needed. https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html

+  If you don't have dedicated/cloud nodes you can use your local node (your laptop for example) to set up a dev web environment with microk8s.

+  You can also use the provided ``aya/vagrant/Vagrantfile`` to create virtual machines in your local computer.

 - Go to the ``custom`` directories inside the ``playbooks`` directory and check the provided example files, if ``OPTIONAL`` is not stated at the top of the file, you need to create one for your inventory and modify as needed, ex::